These rule sets have been updated to work with define.xml 2.1.

 Validation rules for CDISC standards need to be transparent.
 This means that users have the right to be able to see exactly how the validation rules were implemented.

 Users of the current validation tools are confronted with very many "false positives", and there is nothing they can do against this.
-They can only report it, and hope the implementation is corrected "in the next release", which can be months or even 1-2 years later.
+They can only report it, and hope the implementation is corrected "in the next release", which can be months or even several years later.

 Also read our article "A critical view on the FDA and PMDA SDTM validation rules".